leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 a single `merged.config` file, and the order of merging matters: last file has priority.

-While editing values directly via '.config' files `merged.config` will be re-built.
+While editing values directly via '.config' files, `merged.config` will be re-built.
 Once the user decides to edit `merged.config` directly using menuconfig, the file will not be re-built anymore, and any changes by manually editing the source files will have no effect.
-To go back to manual edition a `make clean` has to be issued in the application directory.
+To go back to manual edition, a `make clean` has to be issued in the application directory.